aws/aws-cli/awscli/examples/emr/create-cluster-examples.rst

       "Args": ["fs.s3.serverSideEncryptionAlgorithm=AES256"]
     }

-**21. To enable EMRFS client-side encryption using a key managed by AWS Key Management Service (KMS) when creating an Amazon EMR cluster**
+**21. To enable Amazon S3 client-side encryption using a key managed by AWS Key Management Service (KMS) in EMRFS when creating an Amazon EMR cluster**

 - Command::